Sylvia123456/scenario_runner/Docs/metrics_module.md

 The metrics module needs for a recording of a simulation in order to work.
 Otherwise, it has no data to make the calculations of the metrics.

 Use the `record` argument.
 Add the path where the information should be saved should be saved.
-The path must be relative to the environment variable `SCENARIO_RUNNER_ROOT`.
+The path must be relative to the environment variable `SCENARIO_RUNNER_ROOT_PROJECT`.

 ```sh
 python scenario_runner.py --scenario <scenario_name> --record <path/to/save/the/recorder/file>